edysegura/js-event-handler/README.md

 # JavaScript Event Handler

-Simple examples to demonstrate how to handle JavaScript event
+Simple examples to demonstrate how to handle browser events in JavaScript

 ## Live demos